flyingwolf1701/HyperTrader/docs/strategy_doc.md

-# Advanced Hedging Strategy v4.1.14
+# Advanced Hedging Strategy v4.2.0

 ## Core Philosophy

 This is a bull market thesis strategy designed to profit in both directions while maintaining a long-term upward bias.
 The system uses automated execution to capture gains during retracements and amplify returns during recoveries, remaining profitable even during significant drawdowns.

-The strategy features a critical peak/valley reset mechanism and uses WebSocket-driven price monitoring with CCXT exchange integration for real-time execution.
+The strategy features a simplified scaling system using fixed percentage chunks and uses WebSocket-driven price monitoring with CCXT exchange integration for real-time execution.

 ## Portfolio Architecture

-### Two Independent Allocation Systems

-*   **Long Allocation:** Patient capital that waits for optimal entries.
-    *   Requires 2-unit confirmation before scaling positions.
-    *   Focuses on longer-term trend reversals.
-    *   Starts at 50% of total margin but diverges based on performance.
-*   **Hedge Allocation:** Active protection capital that responds immediately.
-    *   Immediate 1-unit response to price movements.
-    *   Provides downside protection and profits from corrections.
-    *   Starts at 50% of total margin but diverges based on performance.
+### Simplified Position Management

+The strategy starts with a **single long position** during the advance phase.
+Position splitting only occurs during retracements:

+*   **ADVANCE Phase:** Single unified long position tracking peaks
+*   **RETRACEMENT Phase:** Position splits into cash and shorts using 12% scaling chunks
+*   **RECOVERY Phase:** Cash and shorts are systematically bought back using 25% scaling

+This approach eliminates the complexity of managing two separate allocation systems from the start.

 ### Unit-Based Tracking System